-John Paul II Center For Special Learning serves 52 students in grades Inquire with school.
+John Paul II Center For Special Learning in Reading, PA serves 52 students in an undergraduate special education program within a suburban community setting.

 - School Type: Special Education School